-Minimum enrollments are determined as of the 11th day of the fall and spring semesters and as of the fifth day of the summer and short term semesters.
+Minimum enrollments are determined as of the 11th day of the fall and spring full-term semesters, as of the 5th day of the summer full-term and fall and spring short-term semesters, and as of the 3rd day of the summer short-term semesters.

-Classes with enrollments of 12 or more students will earn a stipend of \$550 per credit hour: (See "c" for stipends for independent study courses taught by adjuncts or for extra-pay).
+Classes with enrollments of 12 or more students will earn a stipend of \$600 per credit hour: (See "c" for stipends for independent study courses taught by adjuncts or for extra-pay).
 For classes with enrollments below 12, the total stipend (rate per credit hour times the number of credit hours) may be multiplied by n/12 (with n=number of students in the class).
 If a class with less than 6 students is permitted to make, the stipend shall not be lower than that awarded for 6 students.
 See Table A in the Appendix.

 Televised, interactive video, and Internet courses developed by an instructor with weekly student contact will earn stipends at the regular credit hour rate according to enrollment.
-Independent study courses for one to two students which are taught on an adjunct or extra-pay basis shall earn \$450 for three credit hour courses and \$500 for four credit hour courses.
+Independent study courses for one to two students which are taught on an adjunct or extra-pay basis shall earn \$500 for three credit hour courses and \$550 for four credit hour courses.